 Applied Psychology (A Level equivalent)

 Psychology is the scientific study of behaviour and mental processes with a goal to describe, predict and explain behaviour.
-While psychology literally translates as ‘the study of the human mind’ – it is more than this.
+While psychology literally translates to ‘the study of the human mind’ – it is more than this.
 Psychology is everywhere around us.
 It is intriguing, it is emotional, it is scientific and above all, it is thought provoking.
 BTEC Psychology will give you an understanding of the way people think and why people behave in certain ways.

 The BTEC Certificate in Applied Psychology (alongside two other subjects) is a full-time, two-year programme for students aged 16+.
 It is equivalent to one full A Level and has UCAS points widely recognised by universities and employers.
 This course provides an excellent introduction to psychology and helps students develop skills and confidence they will need to study psychology at a higher level.